-- AMSR-E and AMSR2 will remain in A-train at least 1 year. - Cross calibration will be conducted during this 1 year period. - New calibration parameters of AMSR-E will be determined. - The whole AMSR-E products will be reprocessed using this new parameters.
+- AMSR-E is now rotating at 2rpm. - AMSR-E and AMSR2 will remain in A-train at least 1 year. - Cross calibration will be conducted during this 1 year period. - New calibration parameters of AMSR-E will be determined. - The whole AMSR-E products will be reprocessed using this new parameters.